valkey-io/valkey-doc/topics/go.md

 ### Connect

-To connect to a Redis server:
+To connect to a Valkey server:

 ```go
 import (